Vic Park Tunnel, New Zealand

 Victoria Park

-Victoria Park and its surroundings are not expected to be affected by the increasing traffic as the vehicles will traverse through the tunnel.
-Further, implementation of mitigation measures will decrease noise in St Mary’s Bay.
+Victoria Park and its surroundings were not affected by the increasing traffic as the vehicles traverse through the tunnel.
+Further, implementation of mitigation measures decrease noise in St Mary’s Bay.

 The proposed noise mitigation options include quiet road surfaces, transparent noise walls up to 5m in height and improvements to affected properties.

-Noise mitigation options will be implemented between Shelly Beach over-bridge in St Mary’s Bay and the Fanshawe Street off-ramp, and in a few areas of Freeman’s Bay.
+Noise mitigation options were implemented between Shelly Beach over-bridge in St Mary’s Bay and the Fanshawe Street off-ramp, and in a few areas of Freeman’s Bay.

 The project is expected to reduce vehicle emissions, due to ‘stop-start’ traffic flow, by alleviating congestion.
 In addition, potential build up of emissions will be prevented by ventilating the tunnel.